blaenk/blaenk.github.io/provider/notes/swift.markdown

 The number of characters in a string can be calculated using the global `countElements` function, which iterates through the length of the string to count the number characters, taking into account the fact that different Unicode characters may require more than one 16-bit unit.

 The original `length` function of `NSString` doesn't do this, and instead returns the number of 16-bit units.
-Swift's `utf16count` function on `String` types is its equivalent.
+Swift's `utf16Count` function on `String` types is its equivalent.

 ``` swift
 let test = "Koala 🐨, Snail 🐌, Penguin 🐧, Dromedary 🐪"
 println("test has \(countElements(test)) characters")
 ```

-The addition `+` operator can be used for `String` concatenation, either between two `String` values, two `Character` values, or one of each.
-The same can be done with the compound `+=` operator, though not if the LHS is a character.
+Characters can be added to strings using the `append` method.

 *[LHS]: Left-Hand Side